GameFoundry/bsf/Documentation/Manuals/Native/index.md

 You should read the [architecture](@ref architecture) manual for a more detailed breakdown of the architecture.

-_Be aware that non-public (private, protected, internal) methods/classes are not available in the API reference, but these objects are documented nonetheless.
-User has to look into the source code for this documentation._

 <a class="el" href="modules.html">Visit</a>

 # Class list # {#mainpage_c}